Nododile/nododile.github.io/README.md

 # Hi.
 Welcome to C-Vity Web Development Repo!
-- I envisioned C-Vity has a tool where people can use to make professional, decent and well-written curriculum vitae/CV or resumes with motivational letters included.
+- I envisioned C-Vity has a tool where people can use to make professional, decent and well-written CV or resumes with motivational letters included.
-- So far it is an active personal project and I develop it whenever I find time.
+- So far it is an active personal project.

 ### Info
  - C-Vity Website